OpenScienceMOOC/Module-1-Open-Principles/content_development/Task_2.md

 The latter two of these actually integrate nicely with ORCID and pull in all the information there to make building your profile a bit easier.
 Here, we are going to go through each one and help to showcase your work and build your research profile.

 <br/>

+## Getting your ORCID account<a name="ORCID"></a>

+[ORCID](https://orcid.org/) stands for 'Open Researcher and Contributor ID'.
+It provides you with a persistent digital identifier that distinguishes you from every other researcher.
+It also neatly integrates with key research workflows such as manuscript and grant submission, supports automated linkages between you and your professional activities ensuring that your work is recognized.

+### How to register for your ORCID account<a name="reg_orcid"></a>

+This one is dead easy, and only takes a couple of minutes thankfully!
+Here's how in a few simple steps:

+1. Go to the [ORCID website](https://orcid.org/) and click the 'Register now' link.

+2. Enter your name, email address, and password.

+3. Choose your visibility settings.
+You can change these for each item in your ORCID profile later if needed.

+4. Register.

+That's it!
+Congratulations, you now have a unique and permanent ID for your research profile!

+### Populating your ORCID profile<a name="pop_orcid"></a>

+Now you have your ORCID profile, it's time to add some content to it!

 [NOTE: SHOULD WE ADD THE OSF AS A BONUS STEP HERE TOO?]